Sefirot: Terminology

 Gershom Scholem writes "That many themes are united, or sometimes simply commingled, in this concept is demonstrated by the profusion of terms used to describe it."
 Scholem states that Kabbalists "employed a wealth of synonyms" and that the Sefirot are "also called ma'amarot and dibburim ("sayings"), shemot ("names"), orot ("lights"), kohot ("powers"), ketarim ("crowns"; since they are "the celestial crowns of the Holy King"), middot in the sense of qualities, madregot ("stages"), levushim ("garments"), marot ("mirrors"), neti'ot ("shoots"), mekorot ("sources"), yamim elyonim or yemei kedem ("supernal or primordial days"), sitrin (i.e., "aspects," found mainly in the Zohar), ha-panim ha-penimiyyot ("the inner faces of God")".
 Scholem adds that "A long list of other designations for the Sefirot can be found in Herrera, Sha'ar ha-Shamayim, 7:4."

 Ein Sof

 The Ein Sof (lit: without end) is an important concept in Jewish Kabbalah.
 Generally translated as "infinity" and "endless", the Ein Sof represents the formless state of the universe before the self-materialization of God.
 In other words, the Ein Sof is God before he decided to become God as we now know him.

 The sefirot are divine emanations that come from the Ein Sof in a manner often described as a flame.
 The sefirot emanate from above to below.
-As the first Sefira is closest to Ein Sof, it is the least comprehensible to the human mind, while in turn the last is the best understood because it is closest to the material world that humanity dwells on.
+As the first sefirah is closest to Ein Sof, it is the least comprehensible to the human mind, while in turn the last is the best understood because it is closest to the material world that humanity dwells on.